relectric-car-team/user-interface/README.md

 ## Contributing

 Pull requests are welcome.
 Please use semantic commit messages and branch naming conventions using [this guide](https://www.conventionalcommits.org/en/v1.0.0/).
 Private branches should be named using the `semantic/name/purpose` convention.
 For example: `docs/ratik/update-readme` signifies that Ratik is responsible for this documentation change and the purpose of the branch is to update the README.
 For major changes, please open an issue first to discuss what you would like to change.
 Please base all pull requests off of the main branch as they will be rebase merged.
-Before opening a pull request: check that there are no linter issues by running `yarn run lint-check`, fix all formatting using `yarn run prettier-fix`, and ensure that your private branch is based off main as only rebase merging will be used.
+Before opening a pull request: check that there are no linter issues by running `yarn run lint-check` and fix all formatting using `yarn run prettier-fix`.
 The linear history requirement is enforced on main.

 Please make sure to update and add tests as appropriate.